Discover all KAIZEN™ relevant terms and definitions.

 Toyota Production System (TPS)

-A methodology that resulted from over 50 years of KAIZEN™ at Toyota.
-TPS is built on a foundation of Leveling, with the supporting pillars of Just-in-Time and Jidoka.
+A methodology that resulted since the 1950s through the application of KAIZEN™ at Toyota Motor Corporation.
+TPS is built on the pillars of Just-in-Time and Jidoka.

-A KAIZEN™ concept and process whereby, through continuous improvement, defects are eliminated farther and farther upstream in the production process, first in inspection, then in the line, then in development.
+A KAIZEN™ concept and process whereby, through continuous improvement, defects are eliminated farther and farther "upstream" in the production process, first in inspection, then in the line, then in development.
+The Five Why technique is helpful to identify upstream issues; the root-causes of the problems identified later in the value stream.

 Value Stream Mapping

-Creating a visual picture of the current state or how material and information flows from suppliers through manufacturing and to the customer.
-Total lead-time, process cycle times and value-added times are measured.
-The future state is created based on goals desired, on market conditions and strategic planning for the business.
+Creating a visual picture of the current state of how material and information flows from suppliers, through internal transformation processes, to the customer.
+Total lead-time, process cycle times,value-added times, and non-value-added times are measured.
+Other data like quality and cost is also analysed.
+A future state is designed based on value stream goals, market conditions and strategic objectives for the organisation.

 Variability Control and Recurrence Prevention